kovan-testnet/faucet/README.md

 ## Gitter Channel (Manual Github Verification)

-If you have any issues, feel free to request to receive Kovan Ether using the gitter channel:
+If you have any issues, or want to request to receive Kovan Ether manually, please using the gitter channel:

 https://gitter.im/kovan-testnet/faucet